Submoon/Hitman/README.md

 It is a project made on my personal time to learn a little bit more about Ruby.
 If you have some advices about Ruby, I'll be happy to hear it, so please feel free to send me a message about that!

 It is far from finished but I'm working on it.
+(At this moment, the bot is still on test, and not on its own server, so it is only online when I'm launching it)

 Hitman can:
 - Say things you ask him to say (wow...)